 The Center for Clinical and Translational Research (CCTR)

 Pediatric Pilot Funds program is designed to stimulate development of outstanding and innovative new clinical or translational research.
 This competitive program supports investigators initiating "proof of concept" testing, obtaining preliminary findings or conducting other activities necessary to prepare for competitive, full-scale grant applications.
 Ultimately, the program aims to cultivate exceptional new research and assist in launching new nationally funded research programs with a focus on child health.

 Pediatric Pilot Funds are intended for junior faculty with limited funding, senior faculty who are beginning a new area of translational research, and/or new collaborative teams.
 Proposals addressing clinical and/or translational research involving any childhood disorder or pediatric antecedents of chronic adult disorders will be considered.

 Amount awarded per recipient will be a maximum of $20,000.
 Projects are expected to be one year in duration and up to five projects will be funded annually.

 Payment of indirect costs is not allowed for this award.
 Allowable costs include:

 - Personnel and/or investigator salary

 - Other expenses, such as fees for core services

-- Priority will be given to CCTR members or PIs from another Children’s research center who have a co-PI that is a full CTRR member on the project.
+- Priority will be given to CCTR members.
+PIs from other Seattle Children’s research centers who have a CCTR member as a co-PI may also apply.

 For More Information